• Skip to primary navigation

 via Giphy

-If you like experimenting in the kitchen, learning how to go vegan will be smooth sailing.
+If you like experimenting in the kitchen, learning how to go vegan is going to be smooth sailing.

 If you're not a fan of finding recipes on the internet (it does take time), you can always invest in a few vegan cookbooks.

-But I Could Never Go Vegan, Quick-Fix Vegan, Everyday Happy Herbivore, and Thug Kitchen are all solid options.
+But I Could Never Go Vegan, Quick-Fix Vegan, Everyday Happy Herbivore, and Thug Kitchen are all reliable options.

 There are also plenty of budget-friendly vegan recipe books out there, including Vegan on the Cheap and Eat Vegan on $4 a Day.